 Clare previously worked at the Victorian Department of Business and Innovation in various roles encompassing the development and delivery of science and technology related policies, grants programs and other initiatives.
 Most recently in DBI, Clare was a Senior Project Manager, preparing discussion and options papers for the Victorian Biotechnology Advisory Council and contributing to the development of new innovation and technology vouchers programs.
 This role followed periods as Commercialisation Manager, Program Manager for the VSA Investment Fund grants program and Policy Adviser in the area of technology transfer, largely managing funding support for Victorian focused CRC bids.

-Clare has a Master of Business & Biotechnology from RMIT and a BSc (Hons) from the University of Tasmania.
+Clare has a Master of Business and Biotechnology from RMIT and a BSc (Hons) from the University of Tasmania.

 Heather is the Director of Industry Engagement, and oversees the pipeline of industry engagement activities undertaken by Monash’s team of Business Development Managers, as well as coordinating the establishment of major multidisciplinary strategic alliances.
 She was formerly the Senior Business Development Manager with the Faculty of Medicine, Nursing and Health Sciences, and developed the strategic plans for the Monash Comprehensive Cancer Consortium and the South-east Melbourne Alliance for Regenerative Therapies.